The mad rush to clean up holes in my collection of X-Wing and Armada, to balance out inconsistencies and get some needed backups is mostly done.

 Attack Wing I felt was ok.

 When I cut back I was pretty ruthless, not in a good place with gaming generally.
-The TOM set I had painstakingly built up, including all the Klingon and even a Kirk captain card was gutted, so I have ditched that and spread the remaining cards into other sets.
+The original movie (TOM) set I had painstakingly built up, including all the Klingon and even a rare Kirk captain card, but it was gutted, so I have ditched that and spread the remaining cards into other sets.
+If I get the “Voyages” set, it will get a flesh-out again, so maybe I can make a “Chang’s” BOP out of what I have, or just let him command a K’Tinga and to be honest, the very movie based back story is problematic.
+Best to keep it a simple them v us set.

-A large, but not complete Voyager range (skipped a few factions I did not like)
+A large, but not complete Voyager range (skipped a few factions I did not like), the Feds are all white/blue except for the Delta Flyer.

-A varied, but thin TNG “battle” set, about 100 pts a faction.
+A varied, but thin TNG “battle” scale set, about 100 pts a faction.
+The Fed ships in this set are all metallic finish.

-Borg and Special 8742 as wildcards, both deep and powerful.
+Borg and Species 8742 as wildcards, both deep and powerful.

-A very thin TOS set (1:1 duals really), a good intro set.
+A very thin TOS set (1:1 duals really), a good intro or multi player set.
+This includes the Mirror ship, but all are capped at about 40-50 pts a faction.

-A decent if fragmented DS9 set using generic ships only, as my “skirmish TNG” as a place to put my little ships.
-The buyer had no interest in Bajoran, Marquis or Cardassian so my multi ship sets are intact.
-I did part with the Defiant, but kept the generic card.
+A decent if fragmented DS9 set using generic ships only, as my “skirmish” TNG set, a place to put my little ships.
+The buyer had no interest in Bajoran, Marquis or little in Cardassians so my multi ship sets are intact, but I did give him all but one of my Hadar assault ships.
+I did also part with the Defiant, but kept the generic card (?).
+The Fed ships in this set are white finish.
+Still not sure why the generosity bug hit me so hard here.
+The Defiant was hard to find, but went so easily!

 A Kelvin timeline set.
-This is a robust bespoke option, very strong ships and great models, but a little thin on cards (see below).
+This is a robust and bespoke option, very strong ships and great models, but a little thin on cards, so to put otherwise useless (to me) cards to use, the Mirror universe upgrades from DS9 are re-purposed here and in the TOS sets.

-All sets are faction and time line limited, except for a few excess upgrades that have stayed faction pure, but skipped to later periods as suits (Shockwave and Cloaked Mines from Enterprise into later sets etc).
+All sets are faction and time line limited, except for a few excess upgrades that have stayed faction pure, or skipped to later periods as suits (Shockwave and Cloaked Mines from Enterprise turn up in later sets etc).

 So, what does make a good workable “set” in AW?

-After my clean-out, I often had the luxury of several cards per ship.
-Upgrades are key and Captains, being separate from ships is a huge bonus.
+After my clean-out, I had the luxury of several repeat cards per ship.
+Upgrades are key and with Captains being separate from ships, I made a flexible little TNG fleet for each.

 It was fine really, even quite clever and contained.

-For example; the Romulans had a couple of D’Deridex, a Valdore and some scout/science ship cards and one of each model.
+For example; the Romulans had a couple of D’Deridex (one combat, one technical), a Valdore and some scout/science ship cards and one of each model.
 I also kept a set of fighters for variety and because I like them.

-The Feds got two versions of the Enterprise (a regular line one and a “combat refit” version, much like the D’Deridex pair above, the Nebula class T’Kumbra with Vulcan upgrades (Vulcans > science ship, it fits) and the Thunderchild Akira class, a sentimental favourite and again some fighters.
+The Feds got two versions of the Enterprise (a regular line one and a “combat refit” version from both starters, much like the D’Deridex pair above, the Nebula class T’Kumbra with Vulcan upgrades (Vulcans > science ship, it fits) and the Thunderchild Akira class, a sentimental favourite and some fighters.

-Most factions have 20+ upgrade cards, which is plenty.
+Most factions have 20+ upgrade cards, which is plenty I suppose.

 So, how did I drag the apparently sweet and sorted AW into the X-Wing FOMO dragnet?